noahehall/theBookOfNoah/linux/docker/docker.md

       - utlizes local registry software
         - e.g. local priate network, orporate network, private cloud infrastructure
       - users can interact with a private registry the same as a public registry
+      - the most flexible distribution method that involves docker registries
       - use cases
         - hard requirement on availability, longevity or secrecy
         - regional image caches